 Residential Siding Manufacturer to Expand with $14 Million Investment in Catawba County

-“North Carolina has the largest manufacturing workforce in the Southeast and has been the best state for business two years in a row,” said Governor Cooper.
+“North Carolina has the largest manufacturing workforce in the Southeast and was rated the best state for business two years in a row,” said Governor Cooper.
 “Our diverse and highly skilled workforce has made it possible for manufacturers like Millwork & Panel to expand their operations and strengthen their investment in Catawba County.”

 An indirect subsidiary of CertainTeed Holding Corporation since 2019, Millwork & Panel produces maintenance-free siding and trim in various materials, styles, and textures for the residential housing market.
 This expansion will add new state-of-the-art vinyl extrusion production lines, improve blending operations, and expand the capacity for vinyl siding.